ory/docs/docs/hydra/production.md

 prefix (in this case `hydra/`).
 If you use the Mashape Kong API gateway, you can achieve this by setting `strip_request_path=true` and `preserve_host=true.`

-## Exposing Administrative and Public API Endpoints
+## Exposing administrative and public API endpoints

 Ory Hydra serves APIs via two ports: